radioxoma/twms/README.md

 ### Running TWMS

-This TWMS fork intended to be run locally, as default webserver not considered secure.
+Install dependencies and clone repo:

+    $ sudo pacman -S python-pillow python-pyproj  # Packages for Archlinux
     $ git clone https://github.com/radioxoma/twms.git
     $ cd twms

-    # Edit `twms/twms.conf` and set `tiles_cache` path to `SAS.Planet/cache_gmt/`
+Edit `twms/twms.conf` and set `tiles_cache` path to your `SAS.Planet/cache_gmt/`.

-Install dependencies, i.e. for Archlinux package names will be as such:

-    $ sudo pacman -S python-pillow python-pyproj

-Run twms and check [http://127.0.0.1:8080](http://127.0.0.1:8080) page in browser for discovered imagery and links.
+Run TWMS and check [http://127.0.0.1:8080](http://127.0.0.1:8080) page in browser for discovered imagery and links.
+This fork intended to be run locally, as python webserver from standard library not considered secure.

-    $ python -m twms 8080  # Default http.server
+    $ python -m twms 8080

-Legacy webpy server preserved.
-If one needs it, install 'python-webpy' and run:
+Legacy webpy server preserved though.
+Install 'python-webpy' and run `$ python -m twms.twmswebpy` if needed.

-    $ python -m twms.twmswebpy 8080

 ### Setting up SAS.Planet

-Settings > Options > Cache tab > Set *Default cache type* to *GlobalMapper Tiles*.
+SAS.Planet works fine with [wine](https://www.winehq.org/).
+Open "Settings > Options > Cache tab > Set *Default cache type* to *GlobalMapper Tiles*".
 So tile path will be like `SAS.Planet/cache_gmt/vesat/z{z}/{y}/{x}.jpg`, i.e. `SAS.Planet/cache_gmt/vesat/z1/0/0.jpg`.

 Download some tiles with SAS.Planet, which can be served later by TWMS.

 ### Setting up JOSM

-Notes at 2020:

-JOSM uses Java cache (not a directory with tiles), so it can't be shared and useless.
+At 2020 JOSM uses Java cache (not a directory with tiles), so it can't be shared.
 It also cannot be disabled.
 So we move it to RAM disk:

 1. Set default cache path `~/.cache/JOSM/tiles` (property 'imagery.generic.loader.cachedir') to `/dev/shm/JOSM/tiles`.
 Or start JOSM with parameter `-Djosm.cache=/dev/shm/JOSM/tiles`.
-2. Set 'imagery.cache.max_disk_size' to 64 Mb, should be enough
+2. Set 'imagery.cache.max_disk_size' to 64 Mb, to not exceed RAM

 #### TMS, WMS tiles via HTTP

 1. Check for a link on [http://127.0.0.1:8080](http://127.0.0.1:8080) web page
-2. Open JOSM Imagery > Imagery preferences > Press <button>+TMS</button>, *Selected entries* and paste link.
+2. Open JOSM Imagery > Imagery preferences > Press *+TMS*, *Selected entries* and paste link.
 Link examples:

     tms:http://localhost:8080/vesat/{z}/{x}/{y}.jpg